tshepang/blog-movies/content/movies/Captain America: Civil War.rst

 fight so well, and how did he manage to own a suit that amazing).

-Runner-up is Winter Soldier, who was also the most interesting character of the previous movie in the series, `Captain America: Winder Soldier`__.
+Runner-up is Winter Soldier, who was also the most interesting character of the previous movie in the series, `Captain America: Winter Soldier`__.

 The 3-person fight near the end was something special, though its